 A baseline survey was undertaken in 116 communities between June and September 2013.
 Due to an error in the lists received by the GSFP, 25 schools in the study population, including approximately 18 percent of children in the target age group (5-15 years), had already been receiving school meals at baseline and were removed from the study population.
 We excluded these schools (13 controls, 12 treatment) from the follow-up.
-Analysis of child and household characteristics show that the excluded communities were more likely to be rural and located in the north of Ghana, and households to be slightly worse off in terms of some socio-demographic characteristics.
+Analysis of child and household characteristics show that the excluded communities were more likely to be rural and located in the north of Ghana, and households to be slightly worse off in terms of some sociodemographic characteristics.
 Children from excluded communities had lower learning achievements, although all these differences were not large (Online Appendix 1).
 Two additional communities from the same district in Northern Ghana were excluded from the endline survey, due to logistical problems related to local insecurity.

-Implementation in most treatment communities started in the academic year 2014/15, due to bureaucratic delays (see Section III.C).
+Implementation in most treatment communities began in the academic year 2014-2015, due to bureaucratic delays (see Section III.C).
 The follow-up survey was conducted in February-March 2016.
 Given that the academic year in Ghana usually runs from August to May, the program was evaluated after roughly two academic years of implementation.

-Both rounds of surveys included detailed modules on household demographics, farm and other assets, expenditures, farming and other economic activities, child anthropometry, and child self-reported^{vi} education indicators for all target-age children in the household, including enrolment, attendance and grade attainment, and educational achievement tests.
+Both rounds of surveys included detailed modules on household demographics, farm and other assets, expenditures, farming and other economic activities, child anthropometry, and child self-reported6 education indicators for all target-age children in the household, including enrollment, attendance and grade attainment, and educational achievement tests.
 Of the 4,269 target-age children sampled in 2013, 836 were in the last year of primary school or had already completed primary school.
-As such, they were not eligible to receive the intervention when implementation began and were threfore excluded from the sample.
-After three years, we successfully reinterviewed 92 percent of children of target-age and eligible to receive school feeding, leading to a longitudinal sample of 3,170 children.
-Data on schools and caterers were also collected.
-Data are available online (Aurino 2020).
+As such, they were not eligible to receive the intervention when implementation began and were therefore excluded from the sample.
+After three years, we successfully reinterviewed 92 percent of target-age children eligible to receive school feeding, leading to a longitudinal sample of 3,170 children.
+Data on schools and caterers were also collected (Aurino 2020).